Skip to content

 The software market has not made this easier.
 In 2026, there are more tools than ever: general-purpose practice management platforms, AI-powered document generators, drafting libraries, and intake tools — each solving a piece of the problem and leaving the rest for you to figure out.
 For a solo practitioner, that’s not a solution.
 It’s three more subscriptions and a workflow you still have to build yourself.

-Estate Engine was built for one specific workflow: estate planning intake to finished draft, without the overhead that comes with tools designed for every kind of law.
-This page explains what to look for when evaluating your options, how the current landscape compares, and how to calculate what the right software is actually worth to your practice.
+This guide explains what to look for when evaluating your options, how the current landscape compares, and how to calculate what the right software is actually worth to your practice.

 The Cost of Manual Processes